jpalmerr/ajak-final-project/README.md

 ## Project aims

-Our program aims to receive a user inputted shape from:
+Our program aims to receive a user's drawing of a:
-- circle
+- crown
-- square
+- camera
-- triangle
+- rabbit

-and our AI machine will return a prediction of the shape name.
+and our AI machine will return a prediction of the drawing.

 ## Technologies